Latest Cisco Identity Services Engine (ISE) & Cisco ISE Passive Identity Connector (ISE-PIC) vulnerabilities #

-Two vulnerabilities have been disclosed in certain versions of Cisco Identity Services Engine (ISE) and Cisco ISE Passive Identity Connector (ISE-PIC) that could allow an unauthenticated, remote adversary to issue execute commands on the underlying operating system as the root user.
+Three vulnerabilities have been disclosed in certain versions of Cisco Identity Services Engine (ISE) and Cisco ISE Passive Identity Connector (ISE-PIC) that could allow an unauthenticated, remote adversary to issue execute commands on the underlying operating system as the root user.
+There is evidence that this vulnerability is being actively exploited in the wild.

 • Cisco ISE and Cisco ISE-PIC are at risk of an insufficient validation of user-supplied input vulnerability in a specific API.
 This could allow an unauthenticated, remote adversary to execute arbitrary code on the underlying operating system as the root user via a specially crafted API request.
 Successful exploitation could allow the adversary to obtain root privileges on an affected device.
 The adversary does not require any valid credentials to be able to exploit the vulnerability.
 This vulnerability has been designated CVE-2025-20281 and has been rated critical with a CVSS score of 9.8.